jquery-boilerplate/jquery-boilerplate/README.md

 > Check [NPM](https://npmjs.org/doc/json.html) for more details.

-## Contributing

-Before sending a pull request remember to follow [jQuery Core Style Guide](http://contribute.jquery.org/style-guide/js/).

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Make your changes on the `src` folder, never on the `build` folder.
-4. Commit your changes: `git commit -m 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request :D

-#### Have you created a plugin from our boilerplate?

-[Let us know!](https://github.com/jquery-boilerplate/boilerplate/wiki/Sites) It’s interesting to see what features others have come up with.

 ## Team

 jQuery Boilerplate was made with love by these people and a bunch of awesome [contributors](https://github.com/jquery-boilerplate/boilerplate/graphs/contributors).